 The Corps Network advances programs that transform young people’s lives and communities through career development, conservation, and civic engagement.

-Corps are locally-based organizations that engage young adults (generally ages 16 – 25) and veterans (up to age 35) in service projects addressing recreation, conservation, disaster response, and community needs.
+Corps are locally-based organizations that engage young adults (generally ages 16 – 30) and veterans (up to age 35) in service projects that address conservation, climate resilience, and community needs.
 Through a term of service that could last from a few months to a year, Corps participants – or “Corpsmembers” – gain work experience and develop in-demand skills.
-Corpsmembers are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their term of service.
+Corpsmembers are compensated with a stipend or living allowance and often receive an education award or scholarship upon completing their service.
 Additionally, Corps provide participants educational programming, mentoring, and access to career and personal counseling.
 Learn more about Corps here.